frankf1957/OneFinity/docs/onefinity-new-host-setup.md

 ## Getting started

-These instructions are here to help get you up and running a OneFinity validator node on the MultiversX blockchain network.
+These instructions are here to help get you up and running a OneFinity validator node.

 1. You will need an SSH client on the computer you will be using to install and manage your nodes.